eladelrom/poet/effectiveidea/_posts/nglue.md

 ## Why do you need the `nglue` Micro-architecture framework for Angular?

-`nglue` is lightweight architectural micro-framework it stands for the internal architecture of the processor.
+`nglue` is nothing more than lightweight architectural micro-framework, it stands for the internal architecture of the processor.
 It provides the skeleton, around the exact needs/features of your application.
 In other words, nglue framework provides the starting point for you application’s architecture.

 Ideally programming is all about re-using your code, and in an ideal workflow you would ensure that any effort in creating modules is set in a way where you can re-use that code, update it easily or even share so other people can help contribute.
 Additionally, creating re-usable module, glue them together and distribute can help grow the team and outsource work without fear of integration.